open-telemetry/oteps/text/0165-instrumentation-api.md

 attributes.
 Extractors enforce a contract, for example by defining an abstract class, which includes all the semantic conventions of a given namespace in OpenTelemetry.
 The library instrumentation just implements extractors relevant to the library - for example, an HTTP framework will implement the HTTP extractor.
-This allows all HTTP attributes to be filled without specific knowledge of the semantic conventions themselves.
+This allows all HTTP attributes to be filled without the potential to miss attributes.

-An `InstrumentaterBuilder` stitches together `Instrumenter` and `Extractor`s, as well as consistently defining a set of well known configuration knobs for library users.
+An `InstrumenterBuilder` stitches together `Instrumenter` and `Extractor`s, as well as consistently defining a set of well known configuration knobs for library users.
 The instrumentation library will initialize a builder with defaults registering the implemented `Extractor`s and return it to the user of the instrumentation, which can further configure it to their needs.